Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Numerical details of noise simulations

-Decoding is performed using a belief-propagation with ordered statistics decoding (BP+OSD) scheme as presented in Ref.~\cite{panteleev2021degenerate}.
-To enable circuit-level decoding, we map each syndrome extraction circuit to a spacetime code: checks of the spacetime code correspond to parities of stabilizer measurements across consecutive rounds, and the code qubits represent distinct fault locations (e.g., a two-qubit gate error at a specific location in space and time).
+Here, we perform decoding using a belief-propagation with ordered statistics decoding (BP+OSD) scheme as presented in Ref.~\cite{panteleev2021degenerate}.
+To enable circuit-level decoding, we map each syndrome extraction circuit to a spacetime code~\cite{xu2024constant, ataides2025constant}: checks of the spacetime code correspond to parities of stabilizer measurements across consecutive rounds, and the code qubits represent distinct fault locations (e.g., a two-qubit gate error at a specific location in space and time).
 Formally, for each round, the value of a stabilizer at time $t$ is $m_t \in {0,1}$; the detector value is defined as $d_t \coloneq m_t + m_{t-1}$ (mod $2$).
-Detectors are associated with the checks of the spacetime code, and the code qubits are assigned to circuit fault locations.
-A qubit is included in the support of a check if a fault at that location alone would flip the outcome of the associated detector.
+In single-shot simulations, belief propagation is applied to each window, except for the final readout which uses BP+OSD; for $d$-round simulations, BP+OSD is used for decoding the full syndrome record.

 All circuits were constructed using Stim~\cite{gidney2021stim}, and BP+OSD decoding was implemented using the tools from Ref.~\cite{roffe2020decoding, Roffe_LDPC_Python_tools_2022}.
 For the $X$-basis $d$-rounds simulations, we apply a BP+OSD decoder to the full spacetime code with 10000 maximum iterations of min-sum BP and min-sum scaling factor of 0.
 We used OSD-CS of order 10.
 For the $Z$-basis single-shot simulations, we decode each window of three cycles using a BP decoder with maximum iterations set to $\#$ qubits / 5 and min-sum scaling factor of 0.9.
 To decode the final transversal measurement we use BP+OSD with maximum iterations set to $\#$ qubits / 5, min-sum scaling factor of 0.9 and OSD-E of order 10.
 Although we did not attempt extensive hyperparameter optimization, preliminary trials suggest that targeted tuning of BP+OSD parameters could produce significant gains in logical error rate.